sambow23/Dell-XPS-13-7390-macOS/README.md

 ----
 Please use the EFI inside the `Monterey` folder for macOS Monterey

-Everything that worked in macOS Big Sur seems to work perfectly fine here.
+Everything works as well as macOS Big Sur

 CFG-Lock
 ----